diffpy/diffpy.snmf/doc/source/quickstart.rst

 Bug Reports
 ===========

 Please enjoy using our software!
-If you come accross any bugs in the application, please report them to diffpy-users@googlegroups.com.
+If you come across any bugs in the application, please report them to diffpy-users@googlegroups.com.